gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 [autoscale](autoscale.md) configuration, this is not the on-demand machine that jobs are executed on.

+When you use Helm charts to install GitLab Runner, and `rbac.create` is set to true in the `values.yaml` file, a ServiceAccount is created.
+This ServiceAccount's annotations are retrieved from the `rbac.serviceAccountAnnotations` section.

+For runners on Amazon EKS, you can specify an IAM role to assign to the service account.
+The specific annotation needed is:
+`eks.amazonaws.com/role-arn: arn:aws:iam::<ACCOUNT_ID>:role/<IAM_ROLE_NAME>`.

+The IAM policy for this role must have permissions to do the following actions for the specified bucket:

+- "s3:PutObject"
+- "s3:GetObjectVersion"
+- "s3:GetObject"
+- "s3:DeleteObject"

 ### The `[runners.cache.gcs]` section

 > Introduced in GitLab Runner 11.3.0.